Frequently Asked Questions

 What are your rates?

-The rate of service is $195 per 50 minutes.
-There is limited availability for sliding scale to those that apply.
+The rate of service is $200 per 50 minutes.
+I have limited availability for sliding scale for those who qualify.

 Do you accept insurance?

-I do not accept insurance for purposes of preserving quality of care and confidentiality.
-When providing “in-network” services, a mental health diagnosis is required to bill insurance and becomes part of your medical record.
-Insurance companies can dictate the frequency and duration of appointments one can receive, which can interfere with most effectively addressing therapeutic goals and treatment needs.
+I do not accept insurance to maintain the quality of care and ensure confidentiality.
+When using “in-network” services, a mental health diagnosis is required to bill insurance, which becomes part of your medical record.
+Insurance companies can also dictate the frequency and duration of appointments, which can interfere with effectively addressing therapeutic goals and treatment needs.

 How many sessions do I need and how often?

-The length of treatment varies based on the individual.
-Together, we will create a treatment plan that is suitable for your goals and specific needs.
-Sessions are typically 50 minutes, 2-4 times per month.
+The duration of treatment varies for each person and often depends on several factors.
+Together, we will develop a personalized treatment plan tailored to your goals and specific needs that is suitable for you.
+Sessions generally last 50 minutes and typically occur 2-4 times per month.

 Can I speak with you before scheduling an appointment?

 Yes!
-I offer a free 15-minute consultation to answer your questions and to help inform your decision about scheduling an appointment.
+To that end, I offer a free 15-minute consultation to answer your questions and to help inform your decision about scheduling an appointment.
+Click here to contact now.

 Are in-person appointments offered?